magento/devdocs/guides/v2.0/architecture/frontend_custom_strategies.md

 * tabs
 * sign in form

 Users of the default Magento storefront encounter examples of these form elements throughout the product.
-These patterns provides a valuable language of software components (and indirectly, user experiences) for extension developers and administrators.
+These patterns provide a valuable language of software components (and indirectly, user experiences) for extension developers and administrators.

 The Magento Admin Pattern library is built on the LESS preprocessor and implemented as a module.
-You can download a free, current version of this module from Magento Connect.
+You can download a free, current version of this module from Magento Marketplace.

 See <a href="{{ site.gdeurl }}pattern-library/bk-pattern.html">Magento Admin Pattern Library</a> for more information on using this library.